-The Center for Social Media, Investigative Reporting Workshop, J-Lab: Institute for Interactive Journalism and the Center for Environmental Filmmaking are defining and shaping communications for the digital age.
+The Center for Media and Social Impact, the Investigative Reporting Workshop, and the Center for Environmental Filmmaking are some of the SOC organizations defining and shaping communications for the digital age.

 Outstanding teaching is at the heart of our mission.
 We believe in small classes and strong faculty-student bonds that extend beyond the classroom.
 We're also proud of our reputation for great academic advisors.

-We're busy designing our new high-tech, interactive home in the historic McKinley Building next door.
+We're excited to show off our new, high-tech, interactive home in the historic McKinley Building that is now home to the School of Communication as of January 2014.
 But our real future lies with the next generation of communication innovators.
 That could be you!